saigecarter/DH110-22F-Demo/ASSIGNMENT07/README.md

 To fix the confusion of the filter icon, I changed it from being a filter icon to a button with the word "Filters" to make it more obvious.

+To fix the visibility of the donation button, I enabled a "fixed" position of the button on the page so that it would remain visible on the page regardless of where the user scrolls on the page

 ## Second Iteration of the Interactive Prototype

 Screenshot of second iteration of wireflow with changes made based on feedback from the cognitive walkthrough: